pingcap/docs/location-awareness.md

 ## PD restricts the TiKV topology

-With configuring `location-labels` first, we can further enhance the topological isolation requirements of TiKV clusters through the `isolation-level`.
-Suppose we divide the cluster topology into three layers through `location-labels` according to the above instructions: zone -> rack -> host, and configure the `isolation-level` as follows.
+Having configured `location-labels`, you can further enhance the topological isolation requirements on TiKV clusters through the `isolation-level` parameter.
+Assume that you have made a three-layer cluster topology by configuring `location-labels` according to the instructions above: zone -> rack -> host, and have configured the `isolation-level` as follows:

 {{< copyable "" >}}